 Today is the feast of Ss.
 Nereus, Achilleus, Domitilla, V, and Pancras, Mm, under the 1954 (semi-double) and 1962 (III class) rubrics.

 Mass: Proper Mass.
 Red.
 Gloria.
 Paschal Alleluia.
-Credo (1954 only; for the octave of St. Joseph).
-Preface of St. Joseph (et te in Festivitate) (1954)/Preface of Easter (1962).
+Omit Credo.
+Preface of Easter.
 Ite.
-Under 1954, commemoration of the octave of St. Joseph.
+Under 1954, commemoration is made of Rogation Tuesday (prayer of the Mass Exaudivit).
 3rd prayer Concede nos of Our Lady.
 No commemorations or additional prayers under 1962.

 Collect